Breaking Down Sensory Processing Disorder Awareness Month

 Everyone remembers learning about our senses in grade school: sight, sound, taste, touch, smell.
 Sensory Processing is a term used for way the brain receives messages from these senses and connects those messages with the things we already know about our world.

-There are actually seven senses that are really important.
+There are actually eight ssenses that are really important.
 There are the five we all know: tactile (touch); visual (sight); gustatory (taste); auditory (sound); and olfactory (smell).
-But, there are also two additional that most people are less familiar with: vestibular (balance) and proprioceptive (body awareness).
+But, there are also three additional that most people are less familiar with: vestibular (balance), interceptive (bodily feelings like hunger), and proprioceptive (body awareness).

 What is Sensory Processing Disorder?